 - Adding Liquids:

-- Season with salt and pepper based on your taste preferences.
+- Add salt and pepper to your taste

 - Cooking:

-- Cover the slow cooker and cook on low for 4 to 6 hours or on high for 2 to 3 hours.
+- Cover and cook on low for 4 to 6 hours or high for 2 to 3 hours

 - Finishing Touches: